 Horchata is high in calories, but it’s not an unhealthy beverage by any means!
 Here’s the nutritional info for a cup of horchata so you can judge how to include it in your diet.

-Is horchata good for weight loss?
-Well, as long as you try to stay at the lower end of this range, it can be!
+Horchata can contribute to weight loss efforts if consumed within a moderate range.
 It also contains other healthy ingredients that have numerous benefits for your body, depending on where you get your horchata.

 Rice doesn’t have much nutritional value, but it’s lower in calories than nuts like tiger nuts and almonds.
 So, while it’s still fattening, a rice-based horchata may be better for weight loss than a nut-based one if you use other low-calorie ingredients.

 Almonds are rich in vitamin E, manganese, and magnesium and contain some amount of copper, vitamin B2, and phosphorus.
-Vitamin E is an antioxidant that can lower your risk of heart disease, cancer, and Alzheimer’s disease [2] [3] [4].
-At the same time, magnesium can help you control your blood sugar and reduce your risk of diabetes [5].
+Vitamin E is an antioxidant that can lower your risk of heart disease, cancer, and Alzheimer’s disease.2, 3, 4 At the same time, magnesium can help you control your blood sugar and reduce your risk of diabetes.5

 These delicious nuts also reduce harmful cholesterol levels and prevent hunger pangs since they’re high in fiber, promoting weight loss.
 These nuts can definitely be used to make healthier horchata.